thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - Columns correspond to User Equipments (UEs).

 Thus, the model outputs directly reflect the physical structure of the wireless system.

+Note that standard practice in CNNs — especially with 3×3 convolutions — involves applying padding of 1 pixel on all sides.
+This preserves the spatial size of the input, ensuring that the Access Point–User Equipment (AP–UE) relationship grid (M × K) remains consistent throughout the network.
+Padding is thus implicitly applied in ConvBlock 1, the ResNet blocks, and ConvBlock 2.

 #### Why Not Fully Connected Networks?